MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ### Customize the Site creation guidelines page
-To ensure the proper use of SharePoint in your organization it's important to communicate your site usage guidelines to new and existing site owners.
+To ensure the proper use of SharePoint in your organization, it's important to communicate your site usage guidelines to new and existing site owners.
 This should include guidelines for how people should create sites in your tenant, design standards, and how people should share information using SharePoint and Microsoft 365.

 ![Image of the site creation guidelines page](media/sss-creation-guidelines.png)